eccenca/cmem-plugin-robotreason/README.md

 ```

-:bulb: Prior to the build process, the Java library _robot.jar_ (v1.9.6) and the _robot.sh_ script are automatically
+:bulb: Prior to the build process, the Java library _robot.jar_ (v1.9.6) is automatically
 downloaded from the [ROBOT GitHub repository](https://github.com/ontodev/robot).
 The _jar_ file is not downloaded if it
 already exists in the same version.
-The ROBOT files are downloaded to the directory
+The ROBOT file is downloaded to the directory
-_cmem_plugin_robotreason/workflow/bin_ and are not removed automatically when running `task clean`.
+_cmem_plugin_robotreason/workflow/bin_ and is not removed automatically when running `task clean`.
 The files can be
 removed with `task custom:clean_robot`.

 ```